nicslabdev/viss-web-client/README.md

 A basic file server based in GoLang is provided, that is compiled and runs in the background after running the script provided.

 TLS is supported and It is mandatory its use outside of the localhost environment.
+Server key and certificate must be stored in .tls/serv_key.key and .tls/cert.pem
 WebCrypto API will not work if a non-secure context is being used.
 The used browser must support <a href="https://caniuse.com/cryptography">WebCrytography</a> and <a href="https://caniuse.com/indexeddb">IndexedDB</a>.
 Most modern browsers support both APIs.